What is atrial fibrillation?

 The doctor will ask questions about your past health, do a physical exam, and order tests.

-The best way to find out if you have atrial fibrillation is to have an Reference electrocardiogram Opens New Window (EKG or ECG).
+The best way to find out if you have atrial fibrillation is to have an electrocardiogram (EKG or ECG).
 An EKG is a test that checks for problems with the heart's electrical activity.

 How is it treated?